gideonTeo/Same-Account-Automated-Pipeline/README.md

 Below are the workflow implemented in the lambda function:

 1. List the model packages filter by `Approved` status;
-2. Fetch the model data URL from most recent approved model package;
+2. Fetch the latest approved model package;
-3. Create the most up-to-date `Approved` SageMaker model;
+3. Create the most up-to-date SageMaker model can be used in Batch Transform Job;
-4. Sync the new model created in step 3 to the batch transform pipeline;
+4. Sync the new model created in step 3 to the Batch Transform Pipeline;

 Please note: you may need to extend the `Timeout` duration for the lambda function.